 *For Coastal Command, at least, it has been said elsewhere that the tour was 800 hours or 18 months, whichever came first.

 At the end of a tour of operational duty, the intention was to “screen” crews: that is, to post them to a non-operational unit for a period of duty out of combat, with the aim of allowing them time to rest and, for many, to pass on their experience to others by a period of instructing, commonly at an OTU.
 It is certainly the case that aircrew found ways to extend their time on operations, either individually or together.
 Others were successful in dodging the intended "rest" at an OTU between first and second tour altogether.
-Some lucky and determined few survived three or more tours.
+A determined (and lucky) few survived three or more tours.

 Tour expired vs tour survival